Chris BoardDec 2, 2021 • 5 min read

 The previous version of Crash Catch data processing engine, what I can the engine is responsible for the crash submission API, processing crash queues, sending email alerts, clearing old data etc. This engine was originally written in C++ and received HTTP request in form url encoded format, processed the crash and added it to an internal FIFO (First In, First Out) queue (I fixed that as well, which I'll talk about briefly later on) to then be processed and stored in the database.
 Below is a diagram showing the current data flow:

-New Data Flow and Architecture
+Current Data Flow